 - Wave Man:

-- Stay out of his firing range; you’ll most likely never dodge his shots when you’re in range.
+- (Not that Wave Man; the other one.)
+Stay out of his firing range; you’ll most likely never dodge his shots when you’re in range.
 Pound him with the Shark Boomerang.
 If you don’t have that (or if it’s just too annoying for you) use the Blade Launcher.
 It too does decent damage.